omniobject3d/OmniObject3D/benchmarks/3d_generation/README.md

 The standard output format would be:
 ```
--- outputs # do NOT rename this
+-- output # do NOT rename this
 ---- fid128
 ```
 Compress the folder into a zip file and upload it!
+An example of a successful submission can be found [here](https://drive.google.com/file/d/1rRkSS-6UuG5vk9XJ_Rh5jixPKt869Rd0/view?usp=drive_link).